-Small business entities that have chosen to use the simplified depreciation rules (except primary producers) may deduct capital expenditure under these UCA rules only if the expenditure is not part of the cost of a depreciating asset.
-Primary producers that are using the simplified depreciation rules can choose to deduct certain depreciating assets under the UCA rules; see Small business entities on page 35.
+Small business entities that have chosen to use the simplified depreciation rules (except primary producers) may deduct capital expenditure under these UCA only if the expenditure is not part of the cost of a depreciating asset.
+Primary producers that are using the simplified depreciation rules can choose to deduct certain depreciating assets under UCA; see Small business entities on page 35.